-It is good practice to get as much information about the person as possible (being mindful of WHT's Privacy Policy).
+It is good practice to get as much information about the person as possible (in line with WHT's Privacy Policy).
 Some people with care and support needs will have a 'One page profile' or a 'This is me' document that describes important things about them.
-Some of those things will be about how to support the person, their routines, food and drink choices etc. but will also include things they like and don't like doing.
-It's also important to have an agreement with the person who has enrolled the adult in activity about how different types of decisions will be made on a day-to-day basis.
+Some of those things will be about how to support the person, their routines, food and drink choices etc. but will also include things